SAP/spartacus-docs/_pages/fsa/install/building-the-fsa-storefront-from-libraries-4-0.md

 The following procedure describes how to create a new Angular application with the name `mystore`.

-1. Open a terminal or command prompt window at the location of your choice.
+1. Open a command line and navigate to the location of your choice.
-2. Using the Angular CLI, generate a new Angular application with the following command:
+2. Using Angular CLI, generate a new Angular application with the following command:

    ```bash
    ng new mystore --style=scss